IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/costing/process_costing_sslw.rst

-The costing of a pressure changer unit model is more complicated, because the pressure changer model can be imported into the flowsheet object representing a pump, turbine, compressor, or a simply pressure changer (fan, blower, etc.).
+The costing of a pressure changer unit model is more complicated, because the pressure changer model can be imported into the flowsheet object representing a pump, turbine, compressor, or a simple pressure changer (fan, blower, etc.).
 The `cost_pressure_changer` method currently supports costing of pumps, turbines, and compressors.
-The method authomatically interrogates the flowsheet object to determine if the unit is being used as a pump, turbine, or compressor.
+The method automatically interrogates the flowsheet object to determine if the unit is being used as a pump, turbine, or compressor.

 The `cost_pressure_changer()` method authomatically determines if the unit model is being used as a pump, turbine, or compressor based on the `compressor` and `thermodynamic_assumption` configuration